leancxo/dental_agent_prototype/README.md

 ## Overview

 The Dental Agent Prototype is a Python-based system that simulates an AI assistant for dental practices.
 It's designed with a modular architecture that allows for easy integration with real services in the future.
-Currently, all external system interactions (LLMs, schedulers, communication channels) are mocked for demonstration purposes.
+Currently, all external system interactions (LLMs, schedulers, communication channels) are mocked for demonstration purposes, but real integrations are now available for Google Calendar, SendGrid email, and Twilio/ElevenLabs voice.

 ## Features

 - **Appointment Management**
-  - Schedule new appointments
+  - Schedule new appointments (Google Calendar integration)
-  - Modify existing appointments
+  - Modify and cancel appointments
-  - Cancel appointments
   - Handle no-show scenarios
   - Send appointment reminders